 B.A.
 English & Creative Writing, Colorado College

 Truax’s durational performances have been included within The Marina Abramović Institute’s Immaterial archive and presented at Zentrum für Kunst und Urbanistik (ZK/U) in Berlin, SOMarts in San Francisco, grüntaler9 in Berlin, The Northern California Performance Platform, Stanford University’s Department of Art and Architecture, Berlin Art Week, Performance Studies International, and Artist's Television Access (ATA) in San Francisco.
-She has additionally performed at Centro Negra with AADK in Blanca Spain, Dance Theatre Workshop in New York City, the Performance Arts Institute in San Francisco, and The New Museum in New York City as collaborator to Carlos Motta’s international art project We Who Feel Differently.
+They have additionally performed at Centro Negra with AADK in Blanca Spain, Dance Theatre Workshop in New York City, the Performance Arts Institute in San Francisco, and The New Museum in New York City as collaborator to Carlos Motta’s international art project We Who Feel Differently.
 More recently, Truax performed Citation for 37 consecutive hours at CounterPulse in San Francisco, and choreographed Sloughing, which included 35 performers and occurred across 19 different locations in the Bay Area over 28-days.
 In 2019, Truax was invited to participate in HERstory, an international archive project centered on interviewing current feminist artists about making feminist work (Truax's interview).

-Motta, Carlos, Cristina Motta, Jiwon Lee, Pedro Lama, and Raegan Truax.
-2011.
-We Who Feel Differently.
-New York: Ctrl+Z Publishing.
+We Who Feel Differently by Carlos Motta, Cristina Motta, Jiwon Lee, Pedro Lama, and Raegan Truax.
+New York: Ctrl+Z Publishing, 2011.

 2019.
 Review of Performing Endurance: Art and Politics since 1960, by Laura Shalson.
-Modern Drama 62, no. 4:
+Modern Drama, 62(4), 576-579.

 2019.
 Review of Back to the Dance Itself: Phenomenologies of the Body in Performance, by Sondra Fraleigh (ed).
-Dance Research Journal 51, no. 2: 87-89.
+Dance Research Journal, 51(2), 87-89.